Version Control allows you to manage your app development in two ways:

 A revision is the version of your app at a moment in time, stored on the Team Server.

 Each revision of your app is given a unique number to identify it and enable you to find it in future.
-A new revision is created from the Desktop Modeler in two circumstances:
+A new revision is created from Studio Pro in two circumstances:

-- A Desktop Modeler working copy is updated from the Web Modeler working copy
+- A Studio Pro working copy is updated from a Studio working copy

 2.4 Working Copy

-A working copy is the version of your app which is currently being worked on in the Modelers.
-For the Desktop Modeler, there is one working copy for each development line of the app.
+A working copy is the version of your app which is currently being worked on in Studio Pro or Studio.
+For Studio Pro, there is one working copy for each development line of the app.
 This model is held locally, on each computer where development work is taking place.

-For the Web Modeler, there is one additional working copy, held in the cloud.
+For Studio, there is one additional working copy, held in the cloud.
 Only one developer at a time can edit this.

 Merging is the action of taking one revision of an app and applying the differences which have been made in a different revision.
-See section 4.3, Merging Branches for more information.
+See the Merging Branches section for more information.

 If any of the differences cannot be applied, then there is a conflict.

 A conflict occurs when two versions of the app cannot be combined automatically.
-This happens when the same document has been changed in the Desktop Modeler working copy and a committed revision and these changes cannot be reconciled.
+This happens when the same document has been changed in a Studio Pro working copy and a committed revision and these changes cannot be reconciled.
 Examples are the following:

 - the properties of a widget are changed in the revision and the working copy but to different settings